Manuel-GG-89/serverless-cqrs-es-core/README.md

 ***

 UPDATE: I think I made a mistake in this warning.
 I have been doing some research and it is possible that there are ways to use ephemeral environments on SSR servers, but I need to try and test.
-Please do not consider the following warning until you have, it could be wrong.
+Please do not consider the following warning, it could be wrong.

 ~~WARNING: FRONT-END engineers and  developers, unless you only need to serve static websites with very little interaction and no user authentication/authorization, I recommend you DO NOT USE SERVERLESS ENVIRONMENTS ON YOUR SSR BASED APPLICATIONS.~~